 If you are below 55 years old, you can transfer your Ordinary Account savings to your Special Account.
-However, the amount in your Special Account must not exceed the current CPF Minimum Sum after the transfer.
+However, the amount in your Special Account must not exceed the current Full Retirement Sum after the transfer.
 This will allow you to build up your retirement savings, and enjoy the higher interest rate of the Special Account at the same time.

 Your CPF nomination allows you to specify who to receive your CPF savings, and how much each nominee should receive, when you are no longer around.